Updated: Mar 7

 Example: I am not where I "should be," I "could" be better, etc. These beliefs often disguise themselves as "I'm holding you to a high standard," but they only serve as a good way to beat yourself up constantly.
 What can you replace them with that will be more productive?

 13. What do you believe about your life that doesn't feel good?

 14. Do these beliefs serve you?
 If not, what belief can you replace it with that will support the life you want?

 15. What do you want to choose to believe about yourself?

 16. What kind of self-talk do you engage in?
 Negative self-talk?
 If yes, what does it say?

 17. Does this self-talk help you or hurt you?

 18. What do you genuinely appreciate about yourself?
 What can you celebrate about yourself?

-19. What is important to you about life for you that you are not doing, getting or having?
+19. What is important to you about life that you are not doing, getting, or having?